MicahVU/VU-SEP-scikit-learn/README.md

 The last picture might be redundant, but I added it for clearity.

 <State the coverage improvement with a number and elaborate on why the coverage is improved>
 The branch coverage went up from 0% -> 100%.
 Initially it did not have any coverage, since the test was not fired by an unknown reason.
-We have tried to figure out why this is, but it has to do with some flag that is not set(maybe this is because we set a seed to the randomness in the conftest.py).
+We have tried to figure out why this is, but it probably has to do with some flag that is not set(maybe this is because we set a seed to the randomness in the conftest.py).
 However, I read what the functions would do, what args it takes, and with all of that created different tests, so that the branch coverage could be improved to 100%.

 <Test 2>